shayan-shaikh/Image-generation-CLI/README.md

-# ImgGenCli : Image Generation CLI 💠
+# ImgGenCli : Image Generation 💠

 `imggencli` is an open sourced, community-maintained cli designed to provide users with the ability to generate, edit and filter images using the DALL-E 2 API provided by OpenAI, all from the command line.